You are now able to renew your membership online with your credit or Laser card.

 As regards residency, you must be ordinarily resident in the State and must have resided in the State for at least one year before the date of the making of the Adoption Order.

-Suitability assessments may only be carried out by the HSE or by any accredited assessment agency.
-However ALL applications for assessment must, in the first instance be made to the HSE.
-The HSE has statutory power to allocate assessments to accredited assessment agencies.
+Suitability assessments may only be carried out by your local office of the Child and Family Agency (formerly the HSE) or by any accredited assessment agency nominated by CFA.
+However ALL applications for assessment must, in the first instance be made to the CFA.

 The 5 Standards